seqan/seqan3/doc/tutorial/search/index.md

 \snippet doc/tutorial/search/search_small_snippets.cpp hit_dynamic

-Note that the same rules apply to the dynamic as for the static hit configurations.
-Meaning, it can be added via the `|`-operator to the search configuration but cannot be combined with any other hit configuration.
+Note that the same rules apply to both the dynamic and static hit configuration.
+That is, it can be added via the `|`-operator to the search configuration but cannot be combined with any other hit configuration.

-A closer look to the strata configuration reveals that it is initialised with an additional parameter called the `stratum`.
+A closer look at the strata configuration reveals that it is initialised with an additional parameter called the `stratum`.
 The `stratum` can be modified even after it was added to the search configuration like the following example
 demonstrates:

 \snippet doc/tutorial/search/search_small_snippets.cpp hit_strata

-We introduced here a new concept when working with the seqan3::configuration object, which is much like the access interface of a std::tuple.
-Concretely, it is possible to access the stored configuration using the `get<cfg_type>(cfg)` interface, where `cfg_type` it the name of the configuration type we like to access.
+Here we introduced a new concept when working with the seqan3::configuration object, which is much like the access interface of a std::tuple.
+Concretely, it is possible to access the stored configuration using the `get<cfg_type>(cfg)` interface, where `cfg_type` is the name of the configuration type we would like to access.
 The `get` interface returns a reference to the stored object that is identified by the given name.
-If you try to access an object which does not exist within the search configuration a static assert will be omitted at compile time, such that no invalid code can be generated.
+If you try to access an object which does not exist within the search configuration, a static assert will be emitted at compile time such that no invalid code can be generated.

 \note We need to use the expression `using seqan3::get;` before we can call the `get` interface in order to allow the
       compiler to find the correct implementation of it based on the passed argument.
 This is related to how C++ resolves unqualified lookup of free functions in combination with function templates using an explicit template argument such as the `get` interface does.

-So it remains the open question of what does the stratum actually do?
-In the above example, if the best hit found by the search for a particular query had an edit distance of 1, the strata strategy would report all hits with up to an edit distance of 3 before modifying the stratum and 2 after setting it to 1.
+So, the open question remains what the stratum actually does.
+In the above example, if the best hit found by the search for a particular query had an edit distance of 1, the strata strategy would report all hits with up to an edit distance of 2.
 Since in this example the total error number is set to 2, all hits with 1 or 2 errors would be reported.

 \assignment{Assignment 4}